 The IPv4 address space only made room for about 4.3 billion unique addressable devices.
 With every computer assigned a unique address, we would quickly run out.
 There are far more desktops, servers, and smartphones than there are IP addresses today.

 Network access translation (NAT) is the stopgap solution to this problem.
 It allows one Internet-facing IP address to correspond to an entire private network instead of just one device.

 Ports are how computers distinguish between multiple services listening on one computer.

 Think of them like doors to a house: your computer is at 1234 Daisy Lane and it has about 65,000 doors.
 If port 22, used for the SSH remote access protocol, is listening, imagine that door 22 on 1234 Daisy Lane is unlocked.

 The trouble with NAT is that it provides different addresses internally and externally.
 To continue the house analogy, imagine that the outside world could only send visitors to Daisy Lane, not specific houses within the neighborhood.
 If a visitor asks for door 22 on Daisy Lane, the gatekeeper (representing NAT on the router) won’t know which house to send them to.

 This is where port forwarding comes in.
 When you set a few router settings, it will be able to send inbound connections to the right computer within the network.

 Is port forwarding safe?

 Port forwarding inherently gives people outside of your network more access to your computer.
-Network access translation (NAT), the technology that allows multiple devices to share one IP address (covered in more detail in the “How Does Port Forwarding Work?” section), normally also protects your devices from external attacks.
+Network access translation (NAT), the technology that allows multiple devices to share one IP address, normally also protects your devices from external attacks.